 If you are worried about your child, you can go to the Head Teacher or the SENCO Mrs Sarah Stocking.
 You will be advised as to the best course of action and supported with the process.
 Just ring the school office and book an appointment.

-Northmead has its own part time Home School Link Worker Mrs Laura Wilkins who works with both parents and children.
+Northmead has its own part time Home School Link Worker Mrs Wendy Cook who works with both parents and children.
 She offers advice and strategies to help with parenting and refers to other organisations if appropriate.
 In school Mrs Wilkins works with individuals and groups of children developing confidence and self esteem through various groups and activities.